color-schemes/milkoutside.nvim/CONTRIBUTING.md

 4. **Test your changes**:
    - Run the test suite: `./scripts/test`
    - Install the plugin in your Neovim config
-   - Load the tokyonight theme
+   - Load the milkoutside theme
    - Verify the highlights look good in all 4 styles (storm, moon, night, day)
    - Test with both light and dark backgrounds